Policies and procedures

 Satisfactory Academic Progress policies must maintain both qualitative (grade-based) and quantitative (time-based) measures.
 Missouri S&T satisfactory academic progress is defined by the following three criteria:

-1. Cumulative grade point average (GPA) requirement (Qualitatitve):
+1. Cumulative grade point average (GPA) requirement (Qualitative):

 • Undergraduate students with 59 or fewer credit hours must have a 1.67 cumulative GPA.